DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-08-03-showing-providers-updated-applications.md

 ### Application card

-We added a new line in the application card to show who updated that application, and also date and time of update.
+We added a new line on the application card to show who updated the application.
+We also show the date and time of the update.

 ![Screenshot showing updated application card in the applications tab](updated-card.png)